ChloeL-E/msp3-trailfinders/TESTING.md

         * As the site administrator, I want to ensure user information is handled securely.
             1.

+         * As the site administrator, I want to ensure the user is able to navigate around the site without raising any errors
+            1.

+         * As the site administrator, I want to know that any future site developments can easily be adapted/added to the site.
+            1.

 - - -
 -   ### Testing site functionality